aropie/monarch/README.md

 Internally, Monarch uses SQLAlchemy to handle the connections with the databases.
-This means that [all the databases supported by SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/engines.html#supported-databases) are supported by Monarch as well, which covers all of the most common DB choices (MySQL, PostgreSQL, SQLite, Oracle, Microsoft SQL Server).
+This means that [all the databases supported by SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/engines.html#supported-databases) are supported by Monarch as well, which covers all of the most common DB choices (MySQL, PostgreSQL, SQLite, Microsoft SQL Server).

 To configure the database connections, [a database url](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls) is used,which is defined through environment variables.